 RS: How do you plan to answer those who may accuse you of using the Holocaust to advance animal rights?

-CP: Because the Holocaust is utterly unique, I'm opposed to simplistic comparisons of the Holocaust to other genocides and to the facile use of the term "holocaust" for everything from the latest mass murder to a five-alarm fire.
+CP: Because the Holocaust is utterly unique, I'm opposed to simplistic comparisons of it to other genocides and to the facile use of the term "holocaust" for everything from the latest mass murder to a five-alarm fire.
 However, I do not agree with those who insist on making the Holocaust a sacred shrine that's isolated from the rest of history and the rest of the world.
-If I felt that way, I never would have written this book that examines the roots of the Holocaust and relates it to the human arrogance behind animal exploitation and the injustices against humans which have flowed from it.
+If I felt that way, I never would have written this book.
 I think the attempt to fossilize the Holocaust and keep it separate from and unrelated to the rest of history is an insidiously subtle form of Holocaust denial.

 RS: How about those who will say your book trivializes the Holocaust?

 CP: The claim that the exploitation and destruction of the other inhabitants of the earth is "trivial" says a lot about the person making such a claim.
 Even those who care only about human life should recognize that our exploitation and killing of animals is bad for human beings as well since animal agriculture and animal-based diets are having devastating effects on human health, ecosystems, water and other scarce resources, and are contributing to worldwide hunger.
 I hope Eternal Treblinka will be, to use Kafka's phrase, "the ax for the frozen sea within us."